-Eczema can cause your skin to be red, irritated, dry and itchy on a regular basis.
-Finding a soothing, natural treatment can make all the difference for those who suffer from eczema.
+Eczema can cause your skin to be red, irritated, dry, and itchy on a regular basis.
+But what is eczema?
+Actually, eczema generally shows up in response to an environmental toxin.
+It’s an autoimmune condition!
+Think food allergy or a hay fever reaction.
+So what can you do to reverse eczema?
+Finding a soothing, natural treatment can make all the difference for those who suffer from this condition.

 Here are ten home remedies that reverse eczema: